What we do

 Sign up now for updates from the Marine Conservation Society, to receive the latest beach news and to create your own list of favourite beaches.

-This type of pollution can originate from a variety of sources such as agricultural and urban run-off, storm waters, misconnected plumbing, septic tanks and dog faeces and can increase the chance of water users going home with an ear, nose or throat infection, or even gastroenteritis.
+Bathing water pollution can originate from a variety of sources such as agricultural and urban run-off, storm waters, misconnected plumbing, septic tanks and dog faeces and can increase the chance of water users going home with an ear, nose or throat infection, or even gastroenteritis.

-By choosing ‘MCS Recommended’ beaches you are helping us to keep up the pressure on water companies, local councils and environment agencies to tackle sources of bathing water pollution.
+By choosing ‘MCS Recommended’ beaches you are helping us to keep up the pressure on water companies, local councils and environment agencies to tackle sources of pollution.
 Register to receive regular pollution e-news updates and ask your friends and family to use the Good Beach Guide and sign-up as well.

 YOU can help improve coastal water quality with these few simple steps;